castle-xyz/ghost-tests/ui/README.md

 end
 ```

-Since using UI elements usually involves a lot of calls to functions in the `castle.ui` module, it helps to make a local variable referencing it:
+Since using UI components usually involves a lot of calls to functions in the `castle.ui` module, it helps to make a local variable referencing it:

 ```lua
 local ui = castle.ui